An Stad: After Mollie Gleeson's Death

-An Stad continued to operate as a guesthouse throughout the latter half of the 20th century, with Maureen Walsh (nee McCarthy).
-Maureen married Laurence Walsh, who was a member of a prominent Republican family from Ballinabarney, Co.
-Wicklow.
+An Stad continued to operate as a guesthouse throughout the latter half of the 20th century, with Maureen Walsh (nee McCarthy) taking ownership of No.30 in 1937.
+Maureen married Laurence Walsh, who was a member of a prominent Republican family from Ballinabarney, County Wicklow.
+Their daughter Mary Anne never married and remained at the An Stad until her death.

 Recent Developments

 30 North Frederick Street – the last location of An Stad – has been vacant since a fire broke out in the mid-1990s.
 It was placed on Dublin's 'derelict building' register in 2011.
 In June 2015, Dublin City Council intervened in an attempt to prevent the collapse of the building, after a large section of the back wall collapsed following years of neglect.
 They closed off northbound traffic on North Frederick Street and attempted to stabilize the structure to prevent outright collapse.

+In 2023, it was announced that Dublin City Council applied to An Bord Pleanala for a compulsory purchase order to take possession of the property from the owner Patrick Walsh.

+In July 2024, An Bord Pleanala, granted the application.

 The Guest Book

 A guest book was maintained from 1900 to 1904.
 It is signed by Éamonn Ceannt, and makes reference to Seán T. O'Kelly, Maud Gonne and others.
 The original is long gone, but in his book 'An Stad-Croilar na hAthbheochana' (An Stad-The heart of the Renaissance), Sean O'Cearnaigh's copies of the original log are recorded in the Irish National Archives.